JamesThanni/JamesThanni/README.md

 💻 Working on and developing my ability to build meaningful projects.

-⌚ Maintaining various hobbies outside of my career, mainly weightlifting, Graphics & UX design and keeping up with tech trends!
+⌚ Maintaining various hobbies outside of my career, mainly weightlifting, graphics & UX design and keeping up with tech trends!

 ☁ To further my knowledge, I'm always learning through my utilisation of platforms such as LinkedIn learning, PluralSight and YouTube.